sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 ------------------------

-The fabfile is designed to deploy a site having a project structure as described in `A Drupal 8 workflow using the Git subtree merge strategy`_, but may be easily adapted to accommodate another project structure.
+The fabfile is designed to deploy a site having a project structure as described in `A Drupal 8 workflow using the Git subtree merge strategy`_.
+However it may be easily adapted to accommodate another project structure.

 Synchronise site UUID across instances